 Route 2: Register a company, register that company at Gharelu, get PAN certificate from IRD and run the shop.

-I want to sell the products I produce via an online shop? where and how to register it?
+I want to sell the products I produce via an online shop.
+Where and how to register it?

 If you produce something, you need to register at the Department of Cottage and Small Industries (Gharelu) or you can register a company and get the company registered at Gharelu.

 Yes, you can sell your products anywhere but the accounts and registers shall be maintained at the central office.
-If your company want to have multiple physical stores, your local authority (soda office) might ask you to register the branch there and pay them the applicable fees as well.
+If your company wants to have multiple physical stores, your local authority (soda office) might ask you to register the branch there and pay them the applicable fees as well.

-Who regulates/monitors the online business or ecommerce related businesses in Nepal?
-Are there any special acts or directives relating to ecommerce in Nepal?
+Who regulates/monitors the online business or eCommerce-related businesses in Nepal?
+Are there any special acts or directives relating to eCommerce in Nepal?

-Currently (19 July 2020), there are no any special acts regarding the conduct of eCommerce business in Nepal.
+Currently, (19 July 2020), there are no special acts regarding the conduct of eCommerce business in Nepal.
 Also, there is no special body that regulates the eCommerce market.
 However, the Nepal Government has stated that it is bringing a law related to eCommerce and online shopping in Nepal.
-In a program “Digital Sambaad”, Netra Prasad Subedi, director general at the department said that with e-commerce booming during the lockdown, there is an urgent need to introduce proper standards to protect consumers.
+In a program “Digital Sambaad”, Netra Prasad Subedi, director general of the department said that with e-commerce booming during the lockdown, there is an urgent need to introduce proper standards to protect consumers.
 The strategy covers the e-commerce sector and includes different government bodies to prepare and maintain law.
 The strategy is an overall guideline and a new draft is being prepared based on a national strategy for e-commerce for immediate implementation, he added.
-Once the draft is ready, the department will submit it to the Ministry of Industry, Commerce, and Supplies and it will be implemented immediately.
+Once the draft is ready, the department will submit it to the Ministry of Industry, Commerce, and Supplies, and it will be implemented immediately.
 We will update this section as soon as the government publishes the new regulation regarding online shopping.